yaramasv/Minimization-problem/README.md

 # Minimization-problem
-This is a simple minimization problem
+This is a simple minimization problem using package SCS(Splitting conic solver) and JuMP